 (V50.0398; call # 77232)

 Instructor: Paul Berman

-Paul Berman is a Distinguished Writer in Residence, a Professor of Journalism, and a Fellow of the New York Institute for the Humanities at NYU.
-He is the author or editor of eight books, including A Tale of Two Utopias: The Political Journey of the Generation of 1968; Terror and Liberalism; and Power and the Idealists: Or, The Passion of Joschka Fischer and Its Aftermath.
-His most recent book is an edited anthology, Carl Sandburg: Selected Poems, published by the American Poets Project of the Library of America.
+PAUL BERMAN is a Distinguished Writer in Residence, a Professor of Journalism, and a Fellow of the New York Institute for the Humanities at NYU.
+He is the author or editor of nine books, including The Flight of the Intellectuals; A Tale of Two Utopias: The Political Journey of the Generation of 1968; Terror and Liberalism;and Power and the Idealists: Or, The Passion of Joschka Fischer and Its Aftermath.
+He edited Carl Sandburg: Selected Poems, published by the American Poets Project of the Library of America.
 He writes for the New York Times Book Review and a number of other magazines in the United States and elsewhere, including the New Republic, where he is a contributing editor, and Dissent, where he is a member of the editorial board.
 He has received fellowships from the MacArthur and Guggenheim foundations, among other awards.